Basketball is like photography, if you don’t focus, all you have is the negative. – Dan Frisby

 Within the motion offense, dribbling must be minimized at all costs in order to improve the speed, movement, and efficiency of the team.
 You should therefore ONLY dribble the ball under the following conditions:

 Knowing how to move effectively on the basketball court without the ball is a fundamental aspect of the game.
 It is all about understanding where to move in relation to the ball, and how to take advantage of defensive lapses that can open up avenues to the basket.
-To become a proficient “mover without the ball” requires discipline, focus and concentration, which can be learned through patience, repetition and practice.
+To become a proficient “mover without the ball” requires discipline, focus, and concentration, which can be learned through patience, repetition, and practice.
 And finally, it also takes knowledge and insight to realize and understand that great teams are built on effective movement principles and not on superstar athletes.
-I hope you enjoyed this post.
-If you have any further queries or questions, or would like to share your experiences about this topic, than please do so in the comments section below.

 Time to Integrate these Concepts